alexsanjoseph/bodybuilder/README.md

 # bodybuilder
 An (almost!) drop in replacement in python of the [Elasticsearch Bodybuilder Package on NPM](https://github.com/danpaz/bodybuilder)

 The API has been designed to be as close to the original package.

-Also, you can use https://bodybuilder.js.org/ to test your constructions with minor changes described below
+Also, you can use https://bodybuilder.js.org/ to test your constructions with minor changes described below:

+## Variations
+- `from` -> `from_` because `from` is a python keyword
+- need `\` new-line indicator for multi line incantations in python which is not necessary in JS
+- individual Filter/Query/Aggregations classes not implemented (shouldn't affect user)
+- lambda functions instead of anonymous functions (Duh!)

+# Requirements

+Python3.6+

 # Installation

+## Pip install

+1. `pip3 install bodybuilder`

 ## Install from source